-Reliability Pricing Benefit = [1] \ [Change in Load Capacity Payment]
+Reliability Pricing Benefit = [1] [Change in Load Capacity Payment]

-Change in Total System Capacity Cost = [the sum of (the megawatts that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) \ (the prices that are estimated to be contained in the Sell Offers for each such cleared megawatt without the Economic-based Enhancement or Expansion) \ (the number of days in the study year)] - [the sum of (the megawatts that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) \ (the prices that are estimated to be contained in the Sell Offers for each such cleared megawatt with the Economic-based Enhancement or Expansion) \ (the number of days in the study year)] - [the sum of (the megawatts that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) \ (the prices that are estimated to be contained in the Sell Offers for each such cleared megawatt with the Economic-based Enhancement or Expansion) \ (the number of days in the study year)]
+Change in Total System Capacity Cost = [the sum of (the megawatts that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) (the prices that are estimated to be contained in the Sell Offers for each such cleared megawatt without the Economic-based Enhancement or Expansion) (the number of days in the study year)] - [the sum of (the megawatts that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) (the prices that are estimated to be cleared in the Base Residual Auction under the Tariff, Attachment DD) (the prices that are estimated to be contained in the Sell Offers for each such cleared megawatt with the Economic-based Enhancement or Expansion) (the number of days in the study year)]

-Change in Load Capacity Payment = [the sum of (the estimated zonal load megawatts in each Zone) \ (the estimated Final Zonal

-Capacity Prices under the Tariff, Attachment DD without the Economic-based Enhancement or Expansion) \ (the number of days in the study year)] - [the sum of (the estimated zonal load megawatts in each Zone) \ (the estimated Final Zonal Capacity Prices under the Tariff, Attachment DD with the Economic-based Enhancement or Expansion) \ (the number of days in the study year)].
+Change in Load Capacity Payment = [the sum of (the estimated zonal load megawatts in each Zone) (the estimated Final Zonal Capacity Prices under the Tariff, Attachment DD without the Economic-based Enhancement or Expansion) (the number of days in the study year)] - [the sum of (the estimated zonal load megawatts in each Zone) (the estimated Final Zonal Capacity Prices under the Tariff, Attachment DD with the Economic-based Enhancement or Expansion) (the number of days in the study year)].
 The Change in Load Capacity Payment shall take account of the change in value of Capacity Transfer Rights in each Zone, including any additional Capacity Transfer Rights made available by the proposed acceleration or modification of the planned reliability-based enhancement or expansion or new Economicbased Enhancement or Expansion.
 The Change in the Load Capacity Payment shall be the sum of the change in the Load Capacity Payment only of the Zones that show a decrease in the Load Capacity Payment.